 - Store in air tight containers for up to 3 days

-Step by step pictures for making atta chocolate chip cookies:
+Step by step pictures for making whole wheat chocolate chip cookies:

 Place butter in a large microwaveable bowl.